gama79530/DesignPattern/1_StrategyPattern/README.md

 1. Defining a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

 ## Summary
-1. Separating the difference between what stays the same and what varys needs experience.
+1. Distinguishing what stays the same and what varys relies on experience.